 You will deepen your appreciation of Hard-Boiled Wonderland and the End of the World and understand some of the more dominant themes that Murakami explores.
 Stories are designed to entertain, but they are far more amusing when fully understood.
 While Murakami is a popular author and has a sort of cult following, readers are rarely given the chance to unpack his work in a community or learn about it beyond a few online book reviews.
-This course brings readers and ideas together for a dynamic and low-pressure educational experience.
+This course brings readers and ideas together for a dynamic and low-pressure learning experience.

 An extended reading list is provided for each unit, linking to articles, interviews, and other works that relate to the concepts discussed.
 If you find you can never learn enough about Murakami, these resources will keep you reading as you await his next novel.

 Jessica S. Manuel earned her B.A. in English with an emphasis in Critical Theory and a minor in Theological Studies from The Master's University.
-She went on to earn her M.A. in English (Literature) from San Francisco State University where she studied 19th-20th Century Literature with a special studies emphasis in Critical Theory.
+She went on to earn her M.A. in English (Literature) from San Francisco State University where she studied 19th-20th Century Literatures with a special studies emphasis in Critical Theory.
 After examining the intersections of psychoanalysis and contemporary literature, she wrote her thesis on Haruki Murakami's use of the unconscious in Hard-Boiled Wonderland and the End of the World.
-After finishing her degree, she continued her education at University of California, San Diego where she studied Teaching Adult Learners and literature.